tcdowney/bbs/doc/defining-lrps.md

 - The `Port` must be a nonzero value and no greater than 65535.
 - `RequestTimeoutMs` is the timeout in ms for the entire http request (includes tcp connection establish time, sending request and receiving the response).
-- `Path` is the http request path used to in the http request.
+- `Endpoint` is the http request path used to in the http request.

 `HTTPCheck` can fail for the following reaosons: